NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Proposed Algorithm

-Previous studies have been conducted on reducing the model size in the width dimension \cite{li2017pruning, Liu2017learning}.
+Previous studies have addressed reducing the model size in width dimension \cite{li2017pruning, Liu2017learning}.
 In the context of NeFL, widthwise scaling is employed to slim down the network by utilizing structured contiguous pruning (ordered dropout in \cite{horvath2021fjord}) along with learnable step sizes.
-We apply contiguous channel-based pruning for convolutional networks \cite{he2017channel} and node removal for fully connected layers.
+Referring to Figure \ref{fig:scaling}, we apply contiguous channel-based pruning to the convolutional networks \cite{he2017channel} and node removal to the fully connected layers.
+A block of a submodel with a scaling factor of $\gamma_W$ includes neurons or filters indexed from $\{0, 1, \dots, \lceil \gamma_W K \rceil -1\}$ where $K$ denotes the number of parameters in the block.
+While our framework permits each block to have a different widthwise scaling ratio, for simplicity and without loss of generality, we apply the same $\gamma_W$ to all blocks.
 The parameters of narrow-width submodel constitute a subset of the parameters of the wide-width model.
-Consequently, parameters of the slimmest model are trained by every client while the parameters of the larger model is trained less frequently.
-This approach ensures that the parameters of the slimmest model capture the most useful representations.
+Consequently, the parameters of the narrowest submodel are trained by every client, while the exclusive parameters of the larger-width model are trained less frequently.
+This approach ensures that the parameters of the narrowest model capture the most of useful representations.

-We can obtain the further insights by toy example.
-Suppose a neural network that is linearly represented and data from a uniform distribution are given.
-Then, widthwise-scaled optimal submodel is the best $k$-rank approximation by Eckart–Young–Mirsky theorem \cite{horvath2021fjord, eckart1936approximation}.
-Figure \ref{fig:l1norm} presents the L1 norm of weights averaged by the number of weights at each layer of five submodels \cite{li2017pruning}.
-(Details would be added).
-We observe that L1-norm averaged by the number of weights are large enough for submodel 1 (the slimmest model) and shows the slight difference with wider submodels.
-The slimmest model might have learned the most useful representation and the additional parameters for larger model still gets less useful information.
+We can obtain further insights from a toy example.
+Given an optimal linear neural network $y=Ax$ and data sampled from uniform distribution $x\sim\mathcal{X}$, the optimal widthwise-scaled submodel $y=A_W x$ is the best $k$-rank approximation\footnote{Note that we have learnable step sizes that can further improve the performance of widthwise scaled submodel over best $k$-rank approximation (refer to Figure~\ref{fig:ode-toy}).} by Eckart–Young–Mirsky theorem \cite{horvath2021fjord, eckart1936approximation}.
+Given a linear neural network $A$ of rank $k$, widthwise-scaled model of scaling ratio $\gamma_W$ has rank of $\lceil\gamma_W k\rceil$.
+Then, $ \min \mathbb{E}_{x \sim \mathcal{X}} \left\|A_W x-A x\right\|^2_F = \min \left\|A_W -A \right\|^2_F, $ where $F$ denotes the Frobenius norm.
+In our framework, a similar tendency is observed.
+Inspired by the magnitude-based pruning \cite{han2015learning, li2017pruning}, we present the L1 norm of weights averaged by the number of weights in each layer of five trained submodels in Figure \ref{fig:l1norm}.
+The narrowest model, submodel 1, exhibits a comparable L1 norm trend to the widest model, with the gap between submodels diminishing as the model's width increases, akin to the concept of the best $k$-rank approximation.
+The narrowest model likely captures the most essential representation possible, whereas larger models with additional parameters gather useful but comparatively less crucial information.